Mark Drakeford makes televised address on Omicron variant and booster programme

 He said this would bring “a new wave of infections and illness”.

-In a message, broadcast to the nation on BBC Wales at 6pm, he said: “We must be prepared for Omicron cases to rise quickly and very steeply – just as they have in other parts of the UK.
+In a message, broadcast to the nation on BBC Wales at 6.30pm, and on social media at 7pm, he said: “We must be prepared for Omicron cases to rise quickly and very steeply – just as they have in other parts of the UK.

 “We are still learning about this new form of coronavirus.
 All the information we have tells us we are facing a very serious situation.